hakancelikdev/SiteSeeker/README.md

 # SiteSeeker 🚀

-Instantly search through your browser history and save time!
-Access your history quickly with a modern and elegant interface.
+Instantly search through your browser history and bookmarks, and save time!
+Access your history and bookmarks quickly with a modern and elegant interface.

 ![SiteSeeker Banner](assets/banner.png)

 ## ✨ Why SiteSeeker?

 - **⚡️ Instant Search**: Results in milliseconds
-- **🎯 Smart Ranking**: Most visited pages always at the top
+- **🎯 Smart Ranking**: Bookmarks and most visited pages always at the top
+- **🔖 Bookmark Integration**: Search through your Chrome and Firefox bookmarks
 - **🔍 Multi-Browser Support**: Search Chrome and Firefox history in one place
 - **⌨️ Global Shortcut**: Quick access from anywhere with ⌘+⇧+Space
 - **🎨 Modern Design**: Sleek and modern interface in macOS Sonoma style
-- **🔄 Real-Time**: Instantly captures history updates
+- **🔄 Real-Time**: Instantly captures history and bookmark updates
 - **🔒 Privacy-Focused**: All data stays on your computer
-- **📱 Two Usage Options**: Use as either a desktop app or Chrome extension
+- **📱 Two Usage Options**: Use as either a desktop app or browser extension

 ## 🛠 Development